Torpedo bomber: Tactics

 One crucial limitation of a torpedo bomber was that it had to fly a long, straight course at a constant altitude of 30 m toward the target ship before launching its torpedo.
 Torpedoes were very complicated weapons and were prone to damage when landing on water, especially on a wave; they were ideally aimed at the bottom of a wave, but this was difficult to achieve in practice.

 During a torpedo run, the attacking aircraft were easy targets for defending combat air patrol fighters.
 Furthermore, torpedo planes were also highly vulnerable to anti-aircraft fire.

 In the 1930s, the Imperial Japanese Navy developed the best way for torpedo bombers to achieve a hit.
 They used an "anvil attack", in which two groups of torpedo planes approached the target ship's bow from behind at an angle of about 45 degrees, one on each side of the ship.
 The torpedoes were to be launched at the same distance from the ship; this would have ensured a hit no matter where the ship tried to maneuver.
 In practice, this kind of attack was difficult to coordinate and therefore extremely rare.
 Usually, combat air patrols and anti-aircraft fire quickly broke up approaching plane formations, forcing each aircraft to attack on its own.
 At Pearl Harbor, the ships were lined up and basically stationary, so the first attack wave of 40 torpedo bombers armed with Type 91 torpedoes, out of 183 planes, were able to hit the ships broadside, as the defenders were caught by surprise.

 Torpedo bombers were best used as part of a coordinated attack with other types of aircraft.
 For instance, during the attack on the battleship Yamato, fighter planes strafed the ship with machine guns to suppress its anti-aircraft gun fire, while dive bombers tried to cause havoc and inflict topside damage, thus leaving the torpedo bombers unmolested in their attack runs.
+In total it took 12 torpedoes and 8 bombs to destroy the pride of the imperial Japanese Navy.

+Another instance, during the attack on battleship Musashi, fighter planes strafed the ship with machine guns to suppress its anti-aircraft gun fire, while dive bombers caused major topside damage, She holds the distinction of taking 19 torpedoes and 17 bombs before she sank to the bottom of the Sibuyan Sea.